Making Your Mind Up: Eurovision

 On 11 March 1981, Bucks Fizz performed "Making Your Mind Up" at ', the national final organised by the British Broadcasting Corporation (BBC) to select its song and performer for the of the Eurovision Song Contest.
 Despite being up against favourites and current chart group Liquid Gold, it won the competition with ease, becoming the for Eurovision.

 From this point, the group undertook much promotion of the song around the UK, including an appearance on Top of the Pops, whereby the single entered the UK charts at 24.
 It rose to No.5 the following week.
 As Martin recalls, RCA records were rather indifferent to the group up until now (even releasing the single without a picture sleeve in the UK), but once it entered the charts highly, their attitudes changed suddenly with them agreeing to release an album before they had even won the Eurovision.
 The BBC filmed a promotional video for the Eurovision previews as they had done in previous years.
 The video depicts the group walking around Harrods department store in London.
 In line with other previous preview videos, the group do not lipsynch any of the words.
 This video has never been released on any official Bucks Fizz video or DVD release, being usually substituted by the group's first appearance on Top of the Pops.

 On 4 April 1981, the Eurovision Song Contest was held at the RDS Simmonscourt in Dublin hosted by Radio Telefís Éireann (RTÉ) and broadcast live throughout the continent.
 Bucks Fizz performed "Making Your Mind Up" fourteenth on the evening.
 John Coleman conducted the event's live orchestra in its performance.
 In a close contest throughout the voting procedure with no less than five different songs taking the lead at various stages, "Making Your Mind Up" managed to secure a victory with 136 points, beating second-placed by a small margin of four.

 The song is held in affectionate regard by many Eurovision fans, and is generally considered to be a classic example of a pop song from the Contest.
 Reaction was less favourable to the group's performance of the song, which was considered to be off-key, and led to much criticism that the members were chosen more for their appearance than vocal ability.
-In addition, the performance is best remembered for the startling moment when the two male members of the group whipped off the skirts of the two girls, only to reveal shorter skirts underneath, a shrewd touch generally considered to have just swung the balance in their favour, and to be a defining moment in the competition's history.
+In addition, the performance is best remembered for the startling moment when the two male members of the group whipped off the skirts of the two girls (on the line "if you wanna see some more"), only to reveal shorter skirts underneath, a shrewd touch generally considered to have just swung the balance in their favour, and to be a defining moment in the competition's history.
 Member Cheryl Baker has since commented on their poor performance, stating that she sang the song in a higher key to the rest of the group due to nerves.
 Mike Nolan has said that on the night the microphones got mixed up, with Baker and Jay Aston singing on the lead microphones, which had a higher volume.